rosslh/EditEngine/ARCHITECTURE.md

 ### Environment Variables

-- Database configuration (PostgreSQL)
+See [CONTRIBUTING.md - Environment Variables](CONTRIBUTING.md#environment-variables) for all configuration details.
-- Debug settings
-- API keys provided via request headers (not environment variables)

 ## Deployment